 School closures during periods of inclement weather are based upon several factors: weather conditions that are both current and predicted to occur during the course of the coming day, road conditions and closures, and the ability of the school sites to prepare for the arrival of students for that day.
-Decisions regarding school and district office closure are taken very seriously.
-Here are the factors that the district typically uses in making its evaluation: amount of current snowfall; strength of wind, drifting factor and visibility; temperature and wind chill factor; utility outages; local business closures; and weather forecasting.
+Decisions regarding school and district office closures are taken very seriously.
+Here are the factors that the district typically uses in making its evaluation: amount of current snowfall; strength of wind, drifting factor and visibility; temperature and wind-chill factor; utility outages; local business closures; and weather forecasting.

 Overnight, TSD employees monitor city, county and state roadways throughout the district and evaluate travel conditions.
 They also monitor conditions at district sites as well as road advisories.
-Neighboring school districts and city, county, and state agencies are also contacted to confirm delays or closures.
-The superintendent may announce a late start schedule for the opening of schools if weather or other emergency conditions are severe but not serious enough to close schools.
+Neighboring school districts and city, county and state agencies are also contacted to confirm delays or closures.
+The superintendent may announce a late-start schedule for the opening of schools if weather or other emergency conditions are severe but not serious enough to close schools.